Test in production without watermarks.

 Works wherever you need it to.

 Collections in C# are containers that let programmers work with and store sets of object classes.
-These objects are flexible and adaptable to many programming settings, and they might be of the same or distinct kinds.
-Most collection classes implement components of the System in C#, meaning importing namespaces such as System.Collections and System.Collections.Generic, which offers various collection classes that are both generic and non-generic.
-Collections also allow for dynamic memory allocation, adding, searching, and sorting the items on the collection classes.
+These objects are flexible and adaptable to many programming environments, and they might be of the same or distinct kinds.
+Most collection classes implement components of the System namespace in C#, meaning importing namespaces such as System.Collections and System.Collections.Generic, which offers various collection classes that are both generic and non-generic.
+Collections also allow for dynamic memory allocation, adding, searching, and sorting items within the collection classes.

 Later iterations of C# included generic collections to overcome the drawbacks of non-generic collections.
 They provide type safety during compilation and let developers deal with tightly typed data.
 The generic collection classes List